 - Start with fresh asparagus.
 Drizzle it with a little oil, season with some salt and pepper and roast it lightly at 375 degrees for approximately five minutes.

 - The classic preparation for Chicken Divan is made with a Mornay sauce.
 Mornay sauce is simply a béchamel with cheese added–generally a blend of Gruyère and Parmesan.
 You can use either cheese or the two combined.
 I prefer to use Gruyère because it melts so beautifully.

-- Top with simply roasted chicken.
+- Top the asparagus with roasted chicken.

 - Pour the hot Mornay sauce over the top…

 - Pop the Chicken Asparagus Divan in the oven for just a little while so the chicken heats through and the sauce gets hot and bubbly…